CARLA: Self-supervised Contrastive Representation Learning for Time Series Anomaly Detection: Experiments

 \subsubsection{Effect of Number of Classes}

 The provided results showcase the performance of the model with varying numbers of classes on the MSL dataset.
 Based on the illustration of both the F1 score and AU-PR in Figure~\ref{fig:class-f1-aupr}, the model performs relatively well across different numbers of classes.
-While CARLA's performance is pretty stable across all number of classes denoted on the x-axis of the plot in Figure~\ref{fig:class-f1-aupr}, it can be concluded that using 10 classes as the number of class parameters yields the highest performance.
-It strikes a balance between capturing anomalies and minimising false positives while effectively discriminating between anomalies and normal data points.
+While CARLA's performance is pretty stable across all number of classes denoted on the x-axis of the plot in Figure~\ref{fig:class-f1-aupr}, it can be concluded that using 10 classes yields the highest performance.
+It strikes a balance between capturing anomalies and minimising false positives while effectively discriminating between anomalies and normal samples.

 The results suggest that increasing the number of classes beyond 10 does not significantly improve the model's performance.
 When the number of classes increases, normal representations divide into the different classes and, in CARLA, are detected as anomalies (lower probability of belonging to the major class).
-However, using 2 classes leads to a lower performance compared to the selected parameter of 10 classes, implying that a more fine-grained classification with 10 classes provides the assumption that various anomalies are spread in the representation space.
+However, using 2 classes leads to a lower performance compared to 10 classes, implying that a more fine-grained classification with 10 classes provides the assumption that various anomalies are spread in the representation space.